English Language Requirement

 All students submitting an application for NUR classes (as of January 31, 2019) must complete an English Language Requirement form to verify that they meet the English language requirement.
-The form will be attached to the Nursing clinical application after the July 31, 2018 application deadline.
+The form is attached to the Nursing clinical application.

 On the form, students must check the ONE that applies:

 - My first language is U.S. English, and I have only attended and graduated from a U.S. high school.

 - My first language is NOT U.S. English, but I have only attended and graduated from a U.S. high school.

 - I completed high school in one of the following countries: Canada (except Quebec), the United Kingdom, Ireland, Australia, New Zealand or the U.S. Territories of Samoa, Guam, Mariana Islands, or the Virgin Islands.
 The U.S. territory of Puerto Rico is not eligible for exemption

 - I have graduated from an AAS degree in an Allied Health Science program at a US college

 - I have graduated from a 4-year US college or university